sloppyjuicy/cogniassist-docs/docs/Training-Entities.md

 You can define synonyms for a specific entity so that the bot knows that the synonym in the user query and the entity name are basically the same thing.

 - Intents help your AI bot to understand what the user wants to do.
 - Entities represent the information relevant to the user’s intent.
-Entities help the bot to extract useful information from an utterance relevant to the user’s intent.
+Entities help the bot extract useful information from an utterance relevant to the user’s intent.

 ### Add Synonyms